 We believe that good communication skills are of prime importance.
 Our children develop expertise in speaking, listening, reading, writing and drama during daily literacy sessions linked to the requirements of the National Curriculum.
 We aim to achieve very high standards of literacy throughout the school.

 Our pupils learn to become enthusiastic and critical readers of stories, poetry and non-fiction texts.
-Guardians are essential partners in the learning process as they share books with their children and help to promote a true love of reading.
-The children are introduced to reading using the Phonics Programme; Read, Write Inc. Phonics (RWI) Children receive a daily phonics session and have RWI books to read at home which are tailored to their ability.
-The children are regularly assessed to support their reading progress.
+The children are introduced to reading using the Phonics Programme; Read, Write Inc. Phonics (RWI).
+Children receive a daily phonics session and have RWI books to read at home which are tailored to their ability.
+The children are regularly assessed to support their reading progress and receive additional intervention support if they require it.
+Parents/carers are essential partners in the learning process as they share books with their children and help to promote a true love of reading.
+Daily story times are timetabled in school time to further promote the children's love of reading.

 The children are taught to enjoy writing and see the value of it.
 They learn to communicate meaning in narrative and non-fiction texts and spell and punctuate accurately.
 Specific targets are used with each child to aid this development.
 The school follows Ros Wilson’s “Big Writing” method in this area.